PlatformStories/boat-detector/README.md

 ## Run

-This is a sample workflow to detect vessels in the New York area.
+This is a sample workflow to detect boats in the New York area.
 The required input imagery is found in S3.

 1. Within an iPython terminal create a GBDX interface an specify the task input location: